Home » Why Do Hamsters Stand on Their Back Legs?

 While hamsters may not be able to see their owners clearly, they can smell their unique pheromones.

-This is more likely to happen if you bring your hamster a treat every evening or let it out of the cage.
+This is more likely to happen if you bring the hamster a treat every evening or let it out of the cage.
 Many hamsters enjoy exploring their wider surroundings, but only if there are enough hiding spots to prevent them from feeling vulnerable and scared.

 Why Does My Hamster Walk On Two Legs?